ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 You must apply patches and upgrade the VMware software periodically, over the lifecycle of an instance.
 This maintenance includes upgrading the VMware SDDC software to a version that is supported by the {{site.data.keyword.vmwaresolutions_short}} automation.

-The following procedure provides the steps that are required to convert a VMware vSphere 6.5 or 6.7-based instance to a VMware vSphere 7 based instance.
+The following procedure provides the steps that are required to upgrade an instance with vSphere 6.5 or 6.7 to an instance with vSphere 7.

 ## Important considerations
 {: #vc_vsphere_70_upgrade-considerations}

-* You are responsible to ensure that all VMware ESXi™ servers have proper firmware and drivers to support vSphere 7.
+* You must ensure that all VMware ESXi™ servers have proper firmware and drivers to support vSphere 7.
 Broadwell and Skylake servers are not supported.
 Research and plan carefully for Cascade Lake servers.
 * {{site.data.keyword.cloud_notm}} supports only Cascade Lake bare metal servers for newly deployed vSphere 7 instances.
 * If you add clusters or hosts to a vSphere 7 instance in the VMware Solutions console, only Cascade Lake bare metal servers are provisioned.
 * After you upgrade, your existing clusters will continue to use N-VDS switches, which are deprecated by VMware.
 Support for N-VDS (NSX-T Virtual Distributed Switch) will be removed in a future VMware NSX-T™ release.
 Plan to migrate your workloads to a new {{site.data.keyword.vcf-auto-short}} instance with vSphere 7.
-For more information, see [NSX-V to NSX-T migration overview](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-overview).
 * If you are using VMware NSX-V, familiarize yourself with the product lifecycle for NSX-V from VMware and plan to migrate your workloads to a {{site.data.keyword.vcf-auto-short}} instance.
-For more information, see [NSX-V to NSX-T migration overview](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-overview).
 * {{site.data.keyword.vcf-auto-short}} is designed to allow for a "rolling" upgrade.
 That is, virtual machine (VM) workloads that are currently functioning continue to function without an outage if you complete the following procedure.
 Enterprises must engage their change management policies to enable a structured and communicated upgrade and plan for contingencies.
 However, during the upgrade process of certain management functions, such as vCenter Server and NSX Manager, temporary outages of management functions, configuration changes, powering off and on VMs, might be impacted.

 ## Before you begin